How to Respond to Statement of Purpose Prompt for the University of Texas-Austin as a Transfer Student

 The Statement of Purpose Is Essential for Transfer Students

 It’s no great secret that admissions for the University of Texas-Austin are incredibly competitive.
-For years, that reality led many students to try to get in as transfers.
+For years, this reality led many students to try to get in as transfers.
 These prospective transfer students hoped that a smaller applicant pool and their demonstrated ability to succeed in college would improve their odds of being admitted.
-If this strategy was ever successful, it almost certainly won’t be in today’s admissions climate.
-As the flagship institution of the state, UT-Austin has only become more and more competitive over time for freshmen admissions.
-The same is true for transfer students, and a thoughtful, effective personal essay is an essential part of compelling admissions materials just like freshmen admissions.
+If this strategy was ever successful, it almost certainly isn’t in today’s admissions climate.
+As the flagship institution of the state, UT-Austin has only become more and more competitive over time for freshman admissions.
+The same is true for transfer students, and a thoughtful and compelling personal essay is a critical component of a strong transfer application, just as it is for freshman admissions.

 The Prompt for Transfer Applicants